abdrahmansoltan/Learning-Notes/Vue/4-Composition-API.md

 ## Mixins

-Mixins are a flexible **way to distribute reusable functionalities** for Vue components.
+Mixins are a flexible **way to distribute reusable functionalities** for Vue components (create generic functions that can be shared across components).

-- If there's a clash of names between data in mixins or data in the component -> **the data in component has the priority**
+- If there's a conflict of names between data in mixins or data in the component -> **the data in component has the priority**
   - that's why mixins work better with composition-api

 ```js